KeenanSegenchuk/UptonAir/README.md

 Related, the Mass State DEP has announced a grant program and Sustainable Upton's newly formed Air Quality Monitoring Project is exploring applying for grants for a 'network' of up to 10 more sensors, so there will be more data to be managed.

+We hope to create a User-Interface that can send alerts or showthe status of the air quality sensors.

 # How to Use
 1. Run main to pull the last 2 weeks of data from purpleair's API.
 2. Run data cleaner to order data by timestamp and remove duplicates.